DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Thursday

+- Look at Zombie movie mix project on D2L
 - [Final Project](../assignments/final-project/)
   - Start thinking about what you want to do and who you want to work with.
 - Hunter film